-The morning before my ex-husband and I drove with some friends to São Paulo I had a dream that the extinct volcano that we lived on erupted.
-(Also it’s a misconception that town of Poços de Caldas is situated in the crater of an extinct volcano but that’s what everyone tells you when you live there).
+The morning before my ex-husband and I drove with some friends to São Paulo, I dreamt that the extinct volcano we lived on had erupted.
+(Also, it’s a misconception that town of Poços de Caldas is situated in the crater of an extinct volcano, but that’s what everyone tells you when you live there).

 While I was in the airport waiting, I was messaging everyone back home.
-Making plans on who I was going to see and making sure Isabel, one of my childhood friends, knew all my flight information.
+Making plans with who I was going to see and making sure Isabel, one of my childhood friends, knew all my flight information.
 I thought the sense of relief was just to be back home.
-I never thought that the burden that was lifted off my shoulders was actually because my subconscious knew I was through, it would just take a few weeks longer before the rest of my brain caught up with it.
+I never thought the burden lifted off my shoulders as anything else, but my subconscious knew it would take a few weeks longer before the rest of my brain caught up.

-Purely as a joke I texted Sean, my former supervisor, and asked for my old job back.
-When I landed back in the states he sent me a message back saying that I’d start back in a few weeks if I was serious.
+Purely as a joke, I texted Sean, my former supervisor, and asked for my old job.
+When I landed back in the states, he sent me a message in return saying I could start in a few weeks if I was serious.
 I was serious.
-I had bills that needed to be paid and lack of income was a huge fight between my ex and I. Me taking the job became another fight, but I didn’t care.
-I told him I need to bring in money because I didn’t like how I became dependent on him.
-When I went back to work a co-worker of mine, Mark, asked Sean “How does it feel ruining her marriage?”
-I laughed because I still didn’t think that’s what was happening.
+I had bills that needed to be paid, and the lack of income was a massive fight between my ex and me.
+And me taking the job became another fight, but I didn’t care.
+I told him I needed to bring in money because I didn’t like becoming dependent on him.
+When I went back to work, a co-worker, Mark, asked Sean “How does it feel ruining her marriage?”
+I laughed because I still didn’t think that was what was happening.

-When Isabel picked me up from the airport we went and grabbed smoothies.
+When Isabel picked me up from the airport, we went and grabbed smoothies.
 I couldn’t order for myself.
-I stared at her and she stared at me before she said, “Alex are you going to order?”
-I was completely taken aback.
+I stared at her, and she stared at me before she said, “Alex are you going to order?”
+I was utterly taken aback.
 I had become so used to him ordering for me because I didn’t speak Portuguese.
-I had always been such an independent woman it was disgusting to me to realize how much of a dependent I had become.
+I had always been such an independent woman.
+It was disgusting to me to realize how much of a dependent I had become.